ballerina-platform/module-ballerina-sql/ballerina/Module.md

    If you do not provide the `poolOptions` field when creating the database client, a globally-shareable pool will be created for your database unless a connection pool matching with the properties you provided already exists.
-   The JDBC module sample below shows how the global connection pool is used.
+   The `jdbc` module sample below shows how the global connection pool is used.

     ```ballerina
     jdbc:Client|sql:Error dbClient =